Packing List for Ski Holidays

 What to take with you on your ski holiday

 All passengers must have a valid standard 10-year passport.
-British passport application forms are available from post offices and you should allow up to 12 weeks for issue or renewal.
 Visas are not required for travel to France from the UK.

-- 1 down or synthetic fill jacket with hood (waterproof, breathable), must fit comfortably over your sweater
+- Down or synthetic fill jacket with hood (waterproof, breathable), must fit comfortably over your sweater

 - Wool or poly socks (medium/heavy thickness)

-- Walking boots (waterproof) to be able to walk in snow
+- Walking boots (waterproof) to be able to walk in the snow

 - Wool or fleece mittens